Welfare Fraud: An Evil Tax on Poor People

 Welfare Fraud is therefore a specific intent crime, meaning that the prosecutor must prove not only that you moved the property but that you did so that you could use it for your own gain.

-You should immediately contact an experienced criminal defense attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
+You should immediately contact an experienced attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
 The risks of a Welfare Fraud conviction are too great to go-it alone.
 Call now for a free consultation.